kkwong44/brainpower/README.md

 * Best Score
 * Buttons to start a new game, submit the answer and proceed to the next level.
 * Game Over Message Box

+### *Local and Session storage values*
+Both local and sesseion storage are used to run the game.
+The constants and variables are declared in the script-index.js and can be changed.

+**Local Storage**

+This game use local storage to store the best score on device.
+There are 2 variables and default values are set as below.
+These values will be updated when the score has been beaten.
+The default values can be reset when local storage has been cleared.

+* bestScoreTime = 59:59
+* bestScore = 0

+**Session Storage**

+The session storage is used to store constants and variables for the game.
+These default values always reset to it's original values when the game start.

+Constants
+* maxDigit = 8 (maximum number of digits)
+* minDigit = 4 (Start the game with minimum number of digits)
+* maxLevel= 20 (maximum number of levels)
+* gameTimeInMinute = 10 (maximum time game in minutes)
+* gameInterval = 4 (Number of levels to change difficulties)
+* initialMemoryTime = 1500 (Start the game with 1.5s to memorise the number)

+Variables
+* numDigits = 4 (number of digit changes according to the difficulties)
+* memoryTime = 1500 (time to memorise the number changes according to the difficulties)
+* score = 0 (score for the game)
+* miniuteTimer = 0 (time in minutes used in the game)
+* secondTimer = 0 (time in seconds used in the game)

 ### *Game's Instruction*
 *Screenshot - Game's Instruction Feature*